 Next week we’ll launch two dedicated COVID-19 bi-weekly consumer intelligence products and a webinar series, helping you navigate the immediate COVID-19 world within a framework of tracking both broad social tensions and category specific attitudes & behaviours.
 We’ll surface and cluster these trend signals through bi-weekly “pulses” (cultural trends & signposts) and “beacons” (category tracking) to give you evidence-driven intelligence that pinpoints what is accelerating, emerging or fading away.

 We are confident this structured, scientific approach sets us apart with so much conjecture and uncertainty around.
 We would love your comments, worries, concerns and coping strategies in this world of uncertainty.
-We’ll be sharing more information on this topic over the coming weeks in our webinar series – sign up here to join us on the next, 28th May with Mondelez.
+Please get in touch with us here.